 What is an online intermediation service?

-Online intermediation service means services that allow business users to offer goods or services to consumers with a view to facilitating the initiating of direct transactions between those business users and consumers.
-They are provided to business users on the basis of contractual relationships between the provider of the services and business users which offer goods or services to consumers.
+Online intermediation services refer to services that enable business users to offer goods or services to consumers, thereby facilitating the initiation of direct transactions between those business users and consumers.
+They are provided to business users based on contractual relationships between the service provider and business users who offer goods or services to consumers.

 The word ‘consumer’ in the context of the regulation means any natural person who is acting for purposes which are outside this person’s trade, business, craft or profession.